High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

-The startup costs for a thermal generator $g$ at time $t$ for scenario $\omega$ are defined as:
+The startup costs for thermal generators are defined as:

-where $\mathcal{H}_g$ is the set of start-up categories (typically, hot/warm/cold) for generator $g$ and $\underline{T}_h$ is the time offline after which the start-up category $h$ is used.
-The startup costs $C^{SU}_{g,h}$ are taken to be non-decreasing with increasing start-up times, e.g., start-up costs are higher for a warm startup than a hot one.
+where this constraint applies for each start-up category $h\in\mathcal{H}_g$ (typically, hot/warm/cold).
+Because the start-up costs $C^{SU}_{h,g}$ are taken to be increasing with increasing start-up times, e.g., start-up costs are higher for a warm startup than a hot one, this constraint will only be binding for the start-up category during which the generator is turned on.
 Note that in our model, we use a mathematically equivalent version of this constraint, as described by the tight formulation in \cite{knueven2020mixed}, and refer the reader to that work for more details.
+The parameters introduced in \eqref{eqn:prod_cost} and \eqref{eqn:startup_cost} are defined in Table \ref{tab:ramp_su_sd_params}.